krit-space/powercut/README.md

-# All Power Outrages around the island in one place.
+# All Power Outrages around Mauritius in one place.

 #Clean